Zero-point energy: Experimental observations

 Zero-point energy has many observed physical consequences.
-It is important to note that zero-point energy is not merely an artifact of mathematical formalism that can, for instance, be dropped from a Hamiltonian by redefining the zero of energy, or by arguing that it is a constant and therefore has no effect on Heisenberg equations of motion without latter consequence.
+Zero-point energy is not merely an artifact of mathematical formalism that can, for instance, be dropped from a Hamiltonian by redefining the zero of energy, or by arguing that it is a constant and therefore has no effect on Heisenberg equations of motion without latter consequence.
 Indeed, such treatment could create a problem at a deeper, as of yet undiscovered, theory.
 For instance, in general relativity the zero of energy (i.e. the energy density of the vacuum) contributes to a cosmological constant of the type introduced by Einstein in order to obtain static solutions to his field equations.
 The zero-point energy density of the vacuum, due to all quantum fields, is extremely large, even when we cut off the largest allowable frequencies based on plausible physical arguments.
 It implies a cosmological constant larger than the limits imposed by observation by about 120 orders of magnitude.
 This "cosmological constant problem" remains one of the greatest unsolved mysteries of physics.